dienduong21/Retail-Sales-Analysis-Power-BI-Personal-Project-/README.md

 - Target: improve company-wide gross margin from **42.29% → 44–45%** by removing the margin drag from the weakest Lindseys locations.

-### 🔴 Priority 2: Women's, Hosiery & Intimate are underperforming
+### 🔴 Priority 2: Women's, Hosiery & Intimate sales are declining

 **The Problem:**
 Women's (010) posted **-33.30% sales growth** - the steepest decline in the portfolio - on $4.47M in sales.
 Hosiery (070) dropped **-15.25%** and Intimate (060) fell **-10.79%**.
 Together, these three categories represent roughly **$7.3M in current revenue** but are on a trajectory that could wipe out a significant portion of that within 1–2 years if unaddressed.
 Given that Fashion Direct's top category mix skews toward Home, Men's, and Kids, there is likely a merchandising or positioning mismatch for female-oriented segments.